mafudge/dps-thesis/thesis2/Draft-Thesis.md

 context-aware LLM enhancement.
 The empirical findings of this research can be distilled into four key conclusions:

-This thesis investigated the impact of Large Language Models (LLMs) use on student learning performance and computational literacy within an introductory Python programming course.
-The empirical study employed a mixed-methods approach, utilizing quantitative correlational and experimental designs based on systematically categorized student interaction data.
-Student interactions with a course-provided LLM were captured and categorized via categorical content analysis into two primary, competing strategies: Learning sessions which incorporated adaptive help-seeking behaviors such as scaffolding and questioning and task completion behaviors such as seeking answers, cognitive offloading through delegation, which are indicative of executive help seeking.
-In the content analysis, these usage patterns were quantified and analyzed for their correlation with academic outcomes, specifically midterm exam scores (E1) and computational literacy scores (C2).
-In addition the study conducted a randomized controlled trial to explore the impacts of context-aware LLMs on academic outcomes.
-My research can be distilled into four key findings:

 **Finding 1: The Essentiality of Usage Classification.** A mutual suppression effect established that aggregate AI use is an inadequate predictor of success.
 The true relationship between AI engagement and